Install a Geothermal Heat Pump, Claim Energy Tax Credit

 Keep in mind that a tax credit is more valuable than a tax deduction because it works on a dollar per dollar basis rather than a percentage basis.

 Operating a geothermal home heating and cooling system saves money spent on energy bills and it is also recommended by green construction consulting companies.
 Is it right for you?
 Lets look at what this technology is.

-Even though the summer, fall, winter, and spring seasons cycle like clockwork, the average temperature in the top 10 of the earths surface, in many regions, remains remarkedly constant at 50° to 60° Fahrenheit (10° to 15.5° Celsius for our Canadian and European neighbors).
+Even though the summer, fall, winter, and spring seasons cycle like the proverbial clockwork, the average temperature in the top 10 of the earths surface, in many regions, remains remarkably constant at 50° to 60° Fahrenheit (10° to 15.5° Celsius for our Canadian and European neighbors).

 Are Geothermal Heat Pumps Environmentally-Friendly?

 Glad you asked.
 In a word, very.
 The EPA (Environmental Protection Agency) tells us that theyre the top environmentally clean, energy-efficient, and cost-effective systems currently on the market in the residential cooling and heating arena.

 The EPA goes on to say that these green facts apply to commercial plants, bigger units than residential but the logic applies: